On this page

 Because flattening out the creation order is Satan’s goal, and thus the goal of all his sons (John 8:44), it is a staple feature of pagan religions.
 This is obvious to many in the case of the sexual alphabet soup we’re dealing with today (LGBTQETC).
 But feminism is also simply a modern iteration of this pagan ideal.
 This includes Christian offshoots like egalitarianism, and even consistent complementarianism.
-We know some of you will balk at us including complementarianism here, but we see no way around it.
-As we’ll document further down, it relegates the significance of sexual differences to the home and church, and even further reduces headship to a tie-breaking vote and servant leadership.
-Seriously, read on.
-We circle back to it.
+You may balk at us including complementarianism here, but we see no way around it, because it relegates the significance of sexual differences to the home and church, and even further reduces headship to a tie-breaking vote and servant leadership.
+In other words, complementarianism presupposes androgynism.

 Feminism, egalitarianism, and complementarianism are all just particular forms of androgynism.

 Understanding this is critical for fighting it within the church, in two ways: